tammara2/Software-Studio-Project/README.md

 - Fully connect the frontend, backend, and data analysis

-- Remove the redundant frontend from the Node/Express server

-- Create testing functions to ensure data submission and analysis work without the risk of major errors

 - Work on improving the data submission functionality to allow for utility providers to easily or even automatically provide data

+- Gain access to actual data

 ## Major Issues